wpcloudpanel/wpcd-saas-course/README.md

 Under that folder will be the files referenced in that section of the course.

-For example, if the video number in the course is 22, then the files for that section of the course is in the folder video22.
+For example, if the video number in the course is 21, then the files for that section of the course is in the folder that starts with 22-.